-Some 100 Jews and Christians participated in a joint megillah reading service at the National Religious Broadcasters (NRB) Proclaim 18 convention on Thursday, March 1 in Tennessee.
+For the first time, some 200 Jews and Christians participated in a festive Purim holiday megillah reading service at the National Religious Broadcasters (NRB) Proclaim 18 convention on Thursday, March 1 in Nashville, Tennessee.
 The reading was organized by Israel365, NRB and Tennessee’s Congregation Sherith Israel.

 “This is a first at the Convention and truly a blessed occasion when Jews and Christians can celebrate God’s miracles together,” wrote NRB in its official announcement about the reading.

-The megillah (scroll) was read by Cantor George Lieberman, who has been the cantor at Sherith Israel for more than 20 years.
+The megillah (Scroll of Esther) was read by Cantor George Lieberman, who has been the cantor at Nashville’s Sherith Israel for more than 20 years.

 The Jewish holiday of Purim, known as the Feast of Lots among the Christian community, commemorates God’s victory and deliverance for His people.
 Jews rejoice in the bravery of Queen Esther who recognized that she was given the position to defend and stand with the nation of Israel “for such a time as this” (Esther 4:14).